michaeltan02/brainFuckIDE/README.md

     2. Text geneator  ----------------------- IN PROGRESS

-    3. Inclusion of example programS  ------- IN PROGRESS
+    3. Inclusion of example programs  ------- IN PROGRESS